peterkos/peterkos.github.io/content/2022-04-17-rust-const-generics.md

 [^3]: See the const generic [RFC 2000][0] for a technical definition of `const generic parameter` vs. `const generic argument`

 [^4]: Scoped in technical nature, not in initial featureset.
 The RFC is remarkably concise!

+[^5]: Future Peter here: I wrote this section quite late in the night, and this part might be a bit wrong.
+I can't find the idea I talked about in the GH issue itself, but it feels right.
+Reach out to me on Twitter [@pkos91][27] if you want to correct me!